Syed1234Naqvi/Locust-habitat-control/README.md

 # Locust-habitat-control

-The files here contain the necessary programs needed to run the habitat control
+The files here contain the necessary programs needed to run the habitat control.
+It also contains current tasks and extra information on function

 ####Current Identifier list
 1. Send time